-In the South Asian culture, Kohl is a ceremonial dye which is worn by both men and women.
+In South Asian culture, Kohl is a ceremonial dye that is worn by both men and women.

 It is worn by men on special occasions; social and religious.
 The wife or mother will usually apply the liner to the man.

 During weddings in the Punjabi culture, it is a ritual performed by the ‘bhabi’ (sister-in-law) on the groom.

 It is often seen on the colourful and vibrant performers and traditional dancers as a sign of celebration and festivities.